karimomar71/DBMS_Bash_CLI/README.md

 # Connect Database Menu

 After Creating a Database you can do the following :

 * Create Table
 * Drop Tables
 * Insert into Table
 * Select From Table
 * Delete From Table
 * Update Table

-#### You must create at least one table to use these options, you get Error message if table not exist.
+#### You must create at least one table to use these options, you get Error message if table does not exist.

 <p align="center">
   <img  src="DBMS_shots/DBMenu.png">